HomeEnterprise ITArtificial IntelligenceDBS Bank to hire 100 Cloud, AI and ML experts in Bengaluru via hack2hire programme

 DBS Bank to hire 100 Cloud, AI and ML experts in Bengaluru via hack2hire programme

-announced the first edition of its' programme in .
-Through the initiative, the bank aims to hire over 100 employee in emerging technologies such as Computing, , Machine Learning and Big Data.
+DBS Bank announced the first edition of its’ Hack2Hire programme in Bengaluru.
+Through the initiative, the bank aims to hire over 100 employee in such as Cloud Computing, AI, Machine Learning and Big .

 The programme will consist of two parts- starting with an online technical assessment designed to gauge the basic skill-sets required for the job.
 Applicants who pass this assessment will hack real-life business use cases in a team setting using their technical, analytical and problem-solving skills.
 Successful candidates will be offered a job on the same day at DBS Asia Hub 2 (DAH2).